hardikv21/SOEN6481/README.md

 Raghav Verma: Creating context of use case using the information about the TVM and its environment.

-Chao Ye: Contructing UML to express the positive and negative usecases.
+Chao Ye: Contructing UML model (including one use case diagram and one sequence diagram), generate positive scenarios using activity diagram.